 - We continue to communicate and work closely with State and County Public Health officials to adapt to the changing COVID environment and regulatory guidelines.
 This includes working closely with healthcare partners like hospitals, clinics, physician offices, skilled nursing facilities, and residential care facilities to ensure smooth transitions of care for you across the healthcare continuum.

-- Our clinical staff are required to wear Personal Protective Equipment (PPE) including N-95 masks at all patient visits, and we have implemented enhanced PPE protocols during periods of widespread transmission in our community.
-We also try to reduce in-person contact when appropriate by using remote communication tools like Zoom to provide music therapy, palliative care, bereavement care, and medical social services.
+- Our clinical staff are required to wear Personal Protective Equipment (PPE) including N-95 masks at all patient visits.
+We also reduce in-person contact when appropriate by using remote communication tools like Zoom to provide music therapy, palliative care, bereavement care, and medical social services.

-- We provide regular surveillance testing of our staff and screen all persons at our facilities for temperature and symptoms prior to entry.
-We also follow rigorous social distancing and cleaning protocols in all of our facilities.
+- We continue to provide regular surveillance testing of our staff and screen all persons at our facilities for temperature and symptoms prior to entry.
+We follow rigorous social distancing and cleaning protocols in all of our facilities.

 - We provide all of our staff and volunteers with COVID updates and safety training to ensure staff who enter your home are knowledgeable about COVID risks and understand what they must do to keep you and your loved ones safe.